null

 SOLUTION

-PROBLEM - DRILLING TOO MANY RIVETS AT ONCE
+Drill bit with rivets fused to it PROBLEM — DRILLING TOO MANY RIVETS AT ONCE

 Multiple rivets have fused to this drill bit.